ThompsonL/HackWitUs18/README.md

 3. [X] Upload images to file storage to be access from all users through the firebase db.
 05-Nov-18

-4. [ ] Delete post and decrease post count.
+4. [ ] Delete post, image, db content, and decrease post count.

 5. [X] Marker on event location.
 05-nov-18

-6. [ ] Post Event Details need to populate on screen with supplied information
+6. [ ] Post Event Details need to populate on screen with supplied information.

+7. [ ] Event details needs start time field and hours of credit volunteers will receive.

 ***